HParklab/ProteinSketch/README.md

   inference.num_designs=2
 ```

-The first stage samples binder-like monomer backbones under the sketched volume potential.
-The generated backbones are then transformed back into the original target coordinate frame and combined with the target PDB from the JSON input.
-The second stage runs partial diffusion on the target-frame complex to refine the binder while preserving the target placement.
+The first stage samples monomer backbones under the sketched volume potential.
+The generated backbones are then transformed and combined with the target PDB from the JSON input.
+The second stage runs partial diffusion on the monomer-target complex to design the binder.

 ## Partial diffusion for sketch refinement